CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Technical Specs

-Unlike Tacx NEO Bike, you can adjust its entire height.
+Unlike the Tacx NEO Bike, you can also adjust its entire height.
 This is especially useful if you or your partner are short because the lower height will make it easier to get on.

 TIP: Read my comparison of the Wahoo KICKR Bike vs. Tacx NEO Bike for more differences and details between these two smart bikes.

-KICKR Bike is almost fully customizable fit-wise and features-wise.
+KICKR Bike is almost fully customizable, fit-wise and features-wise.
 Let me explain.
-The possibility to adjust the fit is a standard on all smart bikes.
+The possibility to adjust the fit is standard on all smart bikes.
 However, KICKR stands out with 5 crank lengths and the ELEMNT APP.
-For example, Wattbike ATOM only has one.
+For comparison, Wattbike ATOM only has one crank length.

 The app offers you 3 ways to set the fit.
 You can either: